Zulko/moviepy/docs/index.rst

         :shadow: md

         New to *MoviePy*?
 Check out the getting started guides.
-They contain instructions to install *MoviePy'* as well as introduction concepts and tutorials.
+They contain instructions to install *MoviePy* as well as introduction concepts and tutorials.

         +++